The Bankrate promise

 You can’t afford your monthly payment and have already applied to refinance, but it’s still too pricey.
-You still have options that can keep you behind the wheel — or at least reduce your payments.
+You’re not alone.

 Modifying your loan, selling your car or surrendering your vehicle are all ways to cut the amount you owe.
-However, some options may still have a negative impact on your credit.
-But these strategies can help you save money when refinancing isn’t an option.
+Although some of these strategies may negatively affect your credit, they can help you save money when refinancing isn’t an option.

 Talk to your lender about modifying your loan

-If your monthly payment is too high, reach out.
+If your monthly payment is too high, reach out to the provider your loan is with.
 Lenders don’t want you to fall behind on payments, and yours may be willing to adjust the terms of your loan to accommodate your needs.
 By changing your due date or adjusting your interest rate, you may find that your payments are more affordable.

 You can also opt to defer your auto loan payments for a few months.
 Most lenders have this option if you lose your job or fall on other financial difficulties.
 It can make payments more manageable in the short term but be aware that you’ll still have to catch up eventually — with added interest.